Terms and Conditions For Removals and Storage

 (b) the Minimum Booking amount, which is determined according to the Minimum Booking Period, which is based on the number of our Personnel required for the Confirmed Booking, as follows:

-(i) 2 men, Minimum Booking Period of 2 hours;
+(i) 2 or 3 men, Minimum Booking Period of 3 hours;

 (c) a half-hourly rate charge on each additional half-hour spent providing the Services in relation to a Confirmed Booking in excess of the Minimum Booking Period.
 For the avoidance of doubt, when charging this rate any such period of time that exceeds the Minimum Booking Period will be rounded up to the next half-hour interval.